janverschelde/PHCpack/src/Python/PHCpy3/doc/source/apollonius.rst

 .. figure:: ./appolfig1.png
     :align: center

-    A general configuration of the circle problem of Appolonius.
+    A general configuration of the circle problem of Apollonius.

 This problem can be reformulated into that of solving eight polynomial systems.
 The number eight equals